schwarper/cs2-anticheat/README.md

 cs2-anticheat is an anti-cheat system in development for CounterStrike 2.
+It lacks an Aimbot detector or something.
+I wanted to share it here because I don't have time.
+If anyone wants to develop it, you can contact me or send a PR.

 If you would like to donate or need assistance with the plugin, feel free to contact me via Discord, either privately or on my server.